akartis-dev/phpSfDocker/readme.md

+# Docker-compose Symfony
+This repository is a docker-compose template to build symfony project, it use Nginx, mysql, phpmyadmin, maildev.
-# Create a mysql folder to mysql
+**Don't forget to create a mysql folder to match with configuration**